-But to meet your financial goals and build a cushion for potential emergency situations, it’s important to find ways to save money wherever you can on these major expenses.
+But to meet your financial goals and build a cushion for potential emergency situations, it’s important to find ways to save money wherever you can on these monthly expenses.

 Budgets are likely tight following the summer travel months; according to a CreditDonkey study, 76.5 percent of those surveyed in 2013 about their summer travel plans listed gas prices as a major concern.

 But what are some ways to minimize necessary costs?
 Here are some components of your transportation budget that could be adjusted to unlock major savings.